projf/projf-explore/graphics/racing-the-beam/README.md

 # Racing the Beam

-This folder accompanies the Project F blog post: **[Reacing the Beam](https://projectf.io/posts/racing-the-beam/)**.
+This folder accompanies the Project F blog post: **[Racing the Beam](https://projectf.io/posts/racing-the-beam/)**.
 These SystemVerilog designs race the beam to create simple demos.
 You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: